artorias-66/blog-platform/README.md

 3.  **Add Environment Variables:**
     *   `DATABASE_URL`: Your PostgreSQL connection string (you can create a free Postgres instance on Render).
-    *   `NEXT_PUBLIC_SITE_URL`: Set this to the value of `RENDER_EXTERNAL_URL`.
-Render provides this variable automatically and it will point to your public URL.
+    *   `NEXT_PUBLIC_SITE_URL`: Set this to the value of your Vercel deployment URL.

-4.  **Deploy!** Render will automatically build and deploy your application.
+4.  **Deploy!** Vercel will automatically build and deploy your application.

 5.  **Database Migrations:** After the first deployment, you may need to run migrations.
-You can do this by connecting to your Render instance via the shell and running `npm run db:migrate`.
+You can do this by connecting to your Vercel deployment via the shell and running `npm run db:migrate`.

 ## Development Scripts